Loyola promotes Drew Valentine to replace Moser as coach

-CHICAGO (AP) Loyola Chicago promoted assistant Drew Valentine to head coach on Monday, hoping he can build on the success the Ramblers experienced under Porter Moser.
+CHICAGO — Loyola Chicago promoted assistant Drew Valentine to head coach on Monday, hoping he can build on the success the Ramblers experienced under Porter Moser.

 The 29-year-old Valentine helped Loyola make two deep NCAA Tournament runs in four seasons as an assistant.
 He gets his first head coaching job with Moser taking over at Oklahoma after a 10-year run that included a Final Four in 2018 and a Sweet 16 appearance this year.